DavidAJohnston/OmniFoundation/README.md

 Section 5.13	Indemnity: The Corporation shall indemnify its directors to the fullest extent allowed by sections 29-406.51 and 29-406.52 of the District of Columbia Official Code, or any corresponding section(s) of any future official District of Columbia code.

-Section 5.14	Standard of Conduct: In accordance with section 29-406.30 of the District of Columbia Official Code, or any corresponding section(s) of any future official District of Columbia code, a director shall discharge the duties of a director, including duties as a member of any committee on which the director may serve, in good faith, in a manner the director reasonably believes to be in the best interests of the Corporation, and with the care a person in a like position would reasonably believe appropriate under similar circumstances.
+Section 5.14	Standard of Conduct: In accordance with the laws of Zug, Switzerland, or any corresponding section(s), a director shall discharge the duties of a director, including duties as a member of any committee on which the director may serve, in good faith, in a manner the director reasonably believes to be in the best interests of the Corporation, and with the care a person in a like position would reasonably believe appropriate under similar circumstances.
 In discharging the duties of a director, a director shall be entitled to rely on information, opinions, reports or statements, including financial statements and other financial data, in each case if prepared or presented by:

 (a) One or more officers or employees of the Corporation whom the director reasonably believes to be reliable and competent in the matters presented;